ktaylor63/southeast/site/content/articles/partnering-across-the-everglades-to-battle-invasives.md

 ---
-title: 'Partnering across the Everglades to battle invasives'
+title: 'Partnering Across the Everglades to Battle Invasives'
 date: '2016-04-13'
 description: 'Florida is considered “Ground Zero” in America’s fight against the spread of non-native species with more non-native reptile and amphibian species than anywhere else in the world.'
 hero: